 Visual and asemic poetry, artists' books, drawing, mixed media.

 Drawings as visual and asemic poetry in artists’ books and bookworks expand the merged viewing and reading experience by fusing language and marks into sculptural space.
 Dense fragmented language is in the diary notations and is part of the journal keeping.
+Word is often united with image rather than describing the image.
 Like most books, these are also involved with sequential ideas, moving in time and space.
-The sculptural space and each page is here fused to the content and the concept.
+The sculptural space and each page is fused to the content and the concept.

+When there are no words, the reading sensation still exists.
 Fragmented words unite with images as they split.
-Even with reoccurring images, or words, each work uses each differently to tell its unique story, within that concept.
+Even with reoccurring images, or words, each work uses each differently to tell its unique story, within the concept.
 Many disciples and techniques are incorporated.
-Various materials and media are interspersed within one work such as water color and drawing inks and pencil marks and collage.
-Visual poems on the wall are drawing pages from the lost or unfinished bookwork that may or might not have ever been.
+Various materials and media are interspersed within one work such as gauche, drawing inks, pencil marks and collage, cut areas, tears and holes.
+There is sometimes an univited mouse in the house, more than one, possibly, looking and reading and making trouble.

-Fused, the diverse visual and verbal experiences are caused by merging the multi-layered multiple elements (photos, drawings, shapes and marks), with the themes, with the fragmented readable and unreadable language.
+The diverse visual and verbal experiences are caused by merging the multi-layered multiple elements (photos, drawings, shapes and marks), with the themes, and with the fragmented readable and unreadable language.
 Content, vehicle, structure, form, medium, word, and image, reveals concepts- a variety of artists’ books and drawing pages.
-There is sometimes an univited mouse in the house, more than one, possibly, looking and reading and making trouble.